Unnikannan A. P. Veetil: 2015 Indian Army Everest-Lhoste Massif Expedition

-2016 Indian Army Everest Massif Expedition (Second accent )
+2016 Indian Army Everest Massif Expedition (second ascent)

 Then in 2016 as team member of Joint Indo-Nepal Army Everest Expedition 2016 led by Colonel Ranveer Singh Jamwal he climbed Mount Everest with his team for the second time on 20 May 2016, three years to his first ascent and become the first Keralite to climb Mount Everest twice.

 Other climbed peaks

 He joined the Himalayan Mountaineering Institute in Darjeeling for the basic mountaineering course, as a part of the Indian Army's Adventure Wing in 2005.
 His mountaineering career started from the time the course was completed.
 The first peak was Mount Kalindi near Badrinath (6,102 m) in 2006.
 He climbed the peaks of Satopanth (7075 m), Chaukhamba I (7138 m), Trisul I (7,120 m), and Friendship Manali, Himachal Pradesh (5,289), Chaukhamba I second time.
 During the conquest of Friendship peak, the group gained the honor of being the first group to climb that mountain in the winter.